Gr8fulnez/Talent-Plus/README.md

- 1. Create a simple microservice application
+1. Create a helm chart

- 2. Your application should contain two microservices: a frontend service and a backend service (with or without a database)
+2. Your helm chart should deploy you two application containers: frontend app and it’s backend into your Kubernetes cluster

- 3. You can use any programming language of choice

- 4. Your frontend service should fetch the word “TALENT PLUS” from the backend service using an API call.
+3. configure nginx Ingress to access your applications